 Prepared by Karen Russ, HGIC Horticulture Specialist; Dr. Anthony P. Keinath, Extension Vegetable Pathologist & Bob Polomski Extension Consumer Horticulturist, Clemson University.
-(New 11/99.
+New 11/99.
 Revised 09/07.
-Image added 01/09.)
+Image added 01/09 & 12/15.

 Pumpkins and squash have been grown in North America for thousands of years.
 Native Americans ate pumpkins roasted, boiled and stewed, and they roasted the seeds for food as well.
 Most pumpkins now are used for jack-o-lanterns or pumpkin pie.

 Winter squash and pumpkins are closely related.
-The commonly grown types of winter squash are buttercup (Cucurbita maxima), butternut squash (Cucurbita moschata)and acorn squash (Cucurbita pepo).
-The jack-o-lantern types of pumpkin are Cucurbita pepo, and giant pumpkins such as 'Big Max' are Cucurbita maxima.
+The commonly grown types of winter squash are buttercup (Cucurbita maxima), butternut squash (Cucurbita moschata) and (Cucurbita pepo).
+The jack-o-lantern and acorn squash types of pumpkin are Cucurbita pepo, and giant pumpkins such as 'Big Max' are Cucurbita maxima.

 Winter squash and pumpkins can be planted either in late spring or in midsummer.
 Those planted in the spring need to be used several weeks after picking because their quality deteriorates more quickly than the quality of those grown in the fall.
 However, earlier planted crops are less subject to insect and disease attack and may be more desirable if they are grown for processing.